mustafah15/zettelkasten/zettelkasten/a.technical/supporting subdomain.md

 type: permanent
 ---
 ### **supporting subdomains**
-As the name suggests, supporting subdomains support the company's business however contrary to the core business core and generic sub-domains, they do not provide any competitive advantage.
+As the name suggests, supporting subdomains support the company's business; however, contrary to the core business and generic sub-domains, they do not provide any competitive advantage and they can be outsourced.

-the distinctive characteristic of supporting subdomains is the complexity of the solutions's business logic. supporting subdomains are simple their business logic resembles mostly data entry screens and ETL (extract, transform, load) and CRUD operations these activity areas do not provide any competitive advantage for the company and therefore do not require high entry barriers.
+The distinctive characteristic of supporting subdomains is the complexity of the solution's business logic.
+Supporting subdomains are simple; their business logic resembles mostly data entry screens and ETL (extract, transform, load) and CRUD operations.
+These activity areas do not provide any competitive advantage for the company and therefore do not require high entry barriers.